-We identify and assess the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of Volkswagen Financial Services N.V. and its environment and the components of the system of internal control, including the risk assessment process and management's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.
+We identified and assessed the risks of material misstatements of the financial statements due to fraud.
+During our audit we obtained an understanding of the Volkswagen Financial Services N.V. and its environment and the components of the system of internal control, including the risk assessment process and management board's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.
+We refer to section "Risk policies" of the management board report for management board's (fraud) risk assessment.

-We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the code of conduct, whistle blower procedures and incident registration.
-We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness, of internal controls designed to mitigate fraud risks.
+We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment.
+We evaluated the design and the implementation, of internal controls designed to mitigate fraud risks.

-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
+As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud and misappropriation of assets.
 We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.